joxborrow/loan_default/Credit Default Final Report.md

 These columns represent a number of financial indicators that could be drivers of default rates.
 Note that the default rate of the overall data is approximately 6.7%.
-Consequently, this represents and unbalanced classificaton.
+Consequently, this represents an unbalanced classificaton.

 Note that the data has been anonymized by the original author, so any Personal Identifiable Information has been eliminated.